If you have any questions regarding this project, please contact SAWPA at email@example.com or at (951) 354-4223.

 SAWPA’s Phone No.: (951) 354-4220

-As part of the Santa Ana Watershed Project Authority’s (SAWPA’s) Inland Empire Brine Line Reach V Rehabilitation and Improvement project, Construction crews will be completing a variety of work activities along Temescal Canyon Rd., between Tom Barnes St. and Stellar Ct.
-Work activities will include the installation of approximately 3,340 linear feet of new 24” pipeline.
+As part of the Santa Ana Watershed Project Authority’s (SAWPA’s) Inland Empire Brine Line Reach V Rehabilitation and Improvement project, Construction crews will be completing a variety of work activities along Temescal Canyon Rd., between Stellar Ct. and Trilogy Rd.
+Work activities will include the installation of a temporary bypass brine line and the rehabilitation of approximately 14,000 linear feet of pipe using a trenchless repair technique termed “cured-in-place pipe”.

-- Roadway maintenance will be performed on the excavated pipeline installation trench line from Stellar Ct. to Tom Barnes Rd.
+- Roadway maintenance will be performed on the excavated pipeline installation trench line from Stellar Ct. to Trilogy Rd.
 This work activity is completed on an as needed basis with traffic control set up at various locations for various durations for the entire length of the project.
-(12/12 – 12/16)
+(4/17 – 4/21)

 NOTE: Construction activities are subject to change due to field conditions, weather, or other operational issues.
 Updates will be provided when significant changes to planned activities occur